tldr-pages/tldr/pages/linux/gpclient.md

 # gpclient

-> Client for using GlobalProtect VPN on Linux via OpenConnect.
+> Connect to a GlobalProtect VPN on Linux via OpenConnect.
-> `gpclient` allows you to connect, disconnect, and manage VPN connections using a command-line interface or a graphical user interface (GUI).
 > More information: <https://github.com/yuezk/GlobalProtect-openconnect>.

 - Connect to a GlobalProtect VPN using a portal server: